Henry Cookson: Team N2i

 Following the success of the Scott Dunn Polar Challenge, the trio decided to turn their sights on an expedition to the Antarctic Pole of Inaccessibility.
 Training began in 2006, and Canadian Paul Landry joined the effort.
 On 19 January 2007, 48 days after setting off from Novolazarevskaya Station, the four reached their goal, after kite skiing 1,100 miles to their destination.
 Upon arrival, they discovered the most visible remains left behind from the previous Soviet expedition in 1958, and the only indication that they had reached the POI - a bust of Lenin, which had been fixed to the chimney of a Russian built hut.

-For their endeavors, they are in the Guinness Book of Records as the first people to reach the Pole of Inaccessibility without using motored craft.
+The Guinness Book of Records lists them as the first people to reach the Pole of Inaccessibility without using motored craft.

 Walking With The Wounded

 It was announced in 2010 that Henry had been approached by Simon Daglish and Edward Parker to sign on as an expedition guide for Walking With The Wounded, a charitable expedition to the North Pole aimed at raising funds for injured servicemen and women.
 The expedition patron was Prince Harry, who stated his intention to join the expedition for its final days should his military commitments allow.